steven-deboer/pcc-demo/README.md

 3. Next, manually relearn the container runtime model in Prisma Cloud Compute.
 This step is necessary to create a baseline for normal behavior within the container.
 In a production environment, this step is fully automated.

 :warning: **Warning** :warning:
-Do not forget the steps below, this is important for preparation of the demo.
+Do not forget the steps below, these is important for preparation of the demo.

 > Go to Monitor - Runtime - Container models and find the container image.
 Start the manual learning.
 > ![image](https://github.com/steven-deboer/pcc-demo/assets/96180461/80760ce7-6674-4f1c-ae58-631786e414d7)
 > After a few seconds, stop the manual learning.
 > ![image](https://github.com/steven-deboer/pcc-demo/assets/96180461/026aca44-5638-4cb8-9550-1bc11816093f)

 4. Now, make sure that you have a runtime rule that alerts on any processes that deviate from the learned model.
 The scope should include our container.
 This rule will be used during the demo.
 A good starter could be to have **All other processes effect** to Alert so the attacks are not prevented when we start.